 Download a printable leaflet (with map) from here.

 What we do

 The Friends regularly hold informative walks, carry out sustainable conservation and restorative work and monitor wildlife in Selsdon Wood.
 On our work days (see the Workdays page for details) we coppice woodland and carry out other maintenance work.
 Our monthly Committee meetings are open to all, usually on the last Monday of each month.
 We hold our AGM in early January.
 Meetings start at 8pm at the Forestdale Forum.

 Our display boards at the entrances carry posters advertising forthcoming walks and providing other information for users of the woods.

 The Friends are pleased to welcome new members.
 Your £5 family subscription will help to pay for more bird boxes, native trees & plants, tools, leaflets, name boards etc. Membership of the Friends expresses your belief in, and support for, the work we do.
-The Friends understand that not everyone can take part in maintenance work or attend meetings but your membership encourages those that do.
+The Friends understand that not everyone can take part in maintenance work or attend meetings but your membership encourages those who do.